ShareX/sharex.github.io/docs/command-line-arguments.md

 ## Context menu

-By using ShareX command-line arguments, you can add custom actions to the Windows context menu.
+Using ShareX command-line arguments, you can add custom actions to the Windows context menu.

 The ShareX app uses the registry to add "Upload with ShareX" and "Edit with ShareX" options to the Windows context menu.
 Similarly, you can modify the registry to add other ShareX actions.

-For example, to add a "Pin to screen" button for image files, you can use the following registry files:
+For example, to add a "Pin to screen" entry for image files, you can use the following registry files:

 **AddPinToScreen.reg**
 ```